okta/okta-sdk-nodejs/README.md

 // Example: Use the new AgentConnectionsApi const connections = await client.agentConnectionsApi.listAgentConnections({ poolId: 'poolId' });

-// Example: Use the new UnconfirmedUsersApi const unconfirmedUsers = await client.unconfirmedUsersApi.listUnconfirmedUsers();
 ```

 ### From 6.x to 7.0